-The following safety measures will be implemented into RESOLUTE to help minimize the risk of COVID-19 (SARS-CoV-2) exposure to patients and their caregivers:
+The following safety measures have been implemented into RESOLUTE® to help minimize the risk of COVID-19 (SARS-CoV-2) exposure to patients and their caregivers:

 All patients and their caregivers must follow risk mitigation guidelines: face masks, social distancing, hand washing, etc.